 What are Accepted Solutions?

-When you start a new topic on the discussion forums, you have the ability to accept any of the replies as the solution to your question.
+When you start a new topic on the discussion forums or within a user group, you have the ability to accept any of the replies as the solution to your question.
 Accepting a solution will mark your topic as solved, and highlight the reply in the topic so others can more easily view the solution.
 A link to the solution will also be added to your original question.

 Also, our Knights of NI and LabVIEW Champions have the ability to accept solutions on behalf of other users.
 The Knights and Champions are considered experts on NI products and we trust them to identify the best solution that fits the topic at hand.
 However, we do want to ensure the original poster of a topic has the time to review the replies, ask questions, and accept the best solution for their issue.
 So we have set guidelines for our Knights and Champions to follow so that the solutions can be marked without being intrusive.

 If your topic has received replies but you have not yet marked a reply as a solution, you will receive an email after 7 days to remind you to return to the topic to check for an answer.
 If you would like to turn off community emails, you can do that in My Settings, on the Personal Profile tab.